COMP4050/example_assignment/README.md

 ### Requirements
 * Main Tab
-  * Create 7 Penguins.
-The intial x-position should be random, the y-position at groundLevel of the southPole.
+  * Create a colony of 7 Penguins.
+The intial x-position for each penguin should be random, the y-position at groundLevel of the southPole.
 The intial velocity should be chosen randomly between 0.5 and 1.5).
   * Use the Landscape for the SouthPole.
 The ground is set at 2/3th of the screen.
   * Inbetween the hills and the ground, display the penguins, and have them walk over the south pole with the colony.
   * If you press the mouse, it should select one penguin.